 Processes were in place for identifying and managing risks.
 Near misses are recorded and reviewed when they occurred and the pharmacy manager would discuss the incident with the members of the dispensary team.
 These were then reviewed monthly and a briefing was discussed with all members of staff.
 Examples of near miss error logs were seen from previous months displayed in the dispensary.
-'Sound alike' and 'look alike' medicines, such as sertraline and sildenafil, had been separated in the dispensary drawers.
-Staff explained how they had noticed that some medicines had similar packaging and posters highlighting these were kept in the pharmacy.
-The pharmacy team also had a 'WhatsApp' group for communicating safety issues to other branches.
+'Sound alike' and 'look alike' medicines, such as escitalopram and esomeprazole had been separated in the dispensary drawers.